1300 088 065

 If you do not sign a contract to buy a home or construct a property within 12 months from the funds being released from the FHSSS, you can either:

-• Request an extension of up to 12 months.
+• Request an extension of up to another 12 months.

 • Recontribute the total amount of funds back into your superannuation.
 This needs to be a non-concessional contribution and be at least equal to your assessable FHSS released amount, less any tax withheld.